bevyengine/rfcs/rfcs/35-stages_are_labels.md

             push children onto stack in reverse order (right to left) continue

-execute systems assigned to stage
+run systems in the stage
 ```

 ### States and the execution stack